1IxI1/stratum-contract/README.md

 A smart contract **must** contain:
 1. `editorship_expires_at(slice editor_address, int category)`
    returns `int`:
-   * `2**64 - 1` if expiration time for editorship is not set.
    * `0` if address has no editorship on this category.
-   * and timestamp of editorship expiration time otherwise.
+   * and timestamp of editorship/stratum expiration time otherwise.

-   \
-   When calling `editorship_expires_at(null(), 0)` the smart contract **should** return the hash part of the address, to wich the contract **may** transfer DNS item after the expiration of all editorship records.

 2. `get_dns_item_address()` returns `slice dns_item_address` -
-   an address of the DNS item on which the contract targets on.
+   address of the dns item to which stratum filters messages.

+3. `get_expiration_data()` returns `(int expiration_time, slice return_address)`
+   `expiration_time` - timestamp of the time after which the contract may self-destruct after any run and transfer the dns item to the address `return_address`.

 # Drawbacks